porsche-design-system/porsche-design-system/packages/components/src/components/checkbox/checkbox.examples.md

 ## Controlled

-In the controlled approach, the `p-checkbox` value is externally managed.
-While the internal value will be updated automatically, you can use the `update` or `blur` event to update the external state.
+In the controlled approach, the `p-checkbox` checked state is externally managed.
+While the internal checked state will be updated automatically, you can use the `update` or `blur` event to update the external state.

 <Playground :frameworkMarkup="controlledExample" :config="{ ...config, withoutDemo: true }">
 <p-checkbox name="some-name" label="Some Label" value="some-value" :theme="theme" @update="updateControlledExample"></p-checkbox>